markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 Inside the `<html>` tag, our web page is further broken up into two other tags: the `<head>` and the `<body>`.
 The `<body>` is where all of the content should go.
 Basically, anything in our mock-up that takes up physical space will go here.
 The `<head>`, on the other hand, is where we can specify additional information the browser needs to know about our page.
 For instance, the browser will take whatever is in the `<title>` tag and make that the name of the tab in the browser.
 Try changing the title, making sure you see the change reflected in the browser.

 > **Check Point:** \
-What is the correct syntax for a closing HTML tag?\
+What is the correct syntax to close the `<title>` tag?\
 What is the difference between `<h1>` and `<h2>`?\
 What is the purpose of the `<body>` tag?

 There are two remaining pieces we haven't covered yet.
 In the opening `<html>` tag, there's an extra "attribute" set to `lang="en"`.
 This is how we can specify the default language for our page.
 In this case, we're letting browsers know that this page is meant to be read in English.
 Lastly, there's a tag in the `<head>` that looks like this: `<meta charset="UTF-8" />`.
 This specifies the range of characters (letters, numbers, symbols, etc.) that can be used.
 UTF-8 accommodates just about any character we would want, from foreign language symbols to emojis.
 Copy this emoji (🏃) and paste it somewhere in your `<body>`.
-Note that it shows up just fine in the browser, but if you change the charset to `<meta charset="ASCII" />`, it no longer works.
+Note that it shows up just fine in the browser, but if you change the charset to `<meta charset="ASCII" />`, it no longer works, because the browser will limit the available display characters to those of the ASCII character set.
 Best to stick with UTF-8.

 Don't worry too much about these details, though.
 Much of this is boilerplate, meaning every web page is going to start with the same structure.
 Every page needs a DOCTYPE, an `<html>` tag, a `<head>` tag, etc. It's worth typing out again and again just to reiterate their importance, but it can also be copy/pasted without harm.